-Cold weather is coming, and you want to ensure a comfortable indoor environment for staff, visitors and customers.
-At the same time, space heating and ventilation can take up a lot of room on your operating budget, accounting for about 35% of total commercial building energy costs.
+Cold weather is coming, and you want to ensure a comfortable indoor environment for your staff, visitors and customers.
+At the same time, space heating, cooling and ventilation can take up a lot of room on your operating budget, accounting for about 35% of total commercial building energy costs.
 The following measures will help ensure comfort, while the lower energy bills will keep you feeling warm all winter long.

 Inspect your heating system